Simple Banana Pudding Recipe (Rich and Creamy)

-Banana pudding is a Southern classic, but everyone can enjoy these rich, creamy, silky banana pudding cups made from scratch.
+Banana pudding is a Southern classic, but everyone can enjoy this rich and creamy simple banana pudding recipe made from scratch.
 We’re using fresh ingredients with lots of variations to suit your tastes.

 There are plenty of banana pudding recipes out there.
 I think you will be happy you chose this one.
 See why.